12 Berkeley Square

 A child of Berkeley Square, 1958

 The senior Coberlys were gone from the Square by the end of 1955, Dr. Ruth J. Temple succeeding them at #5, and Bill began to make plans for his family's departure from #12 soon afterward.
 The house was sold in the summer of 1956, and Bill threw a "housecooling" party, bidding friends come with an ode to Berkeley Square, the first line of which seems to be of a street's death foretold: "Partly soon a thoroughfare/Our faded, shaded, lovely Square."
 At least we know that someone, and not even one of the longest-term residents, was feeling pangs over the decline of the old street.
-Bill moved to the Talmadge on Wilshire after leaving #12; he later married the widder woman Victoria Nebeker Mudd and moved to 247 Muirfield Road in Hancock Park.
+Bill was moving to 356 South Rossmore Avenue in Hancock Park—which happened to also have been designed by Arthur Rolland Kelly and may have been of similar design—where he remained until 1962, when he moved to the Talmadge apartments on Wilshire Boulevard.
+In 1969 he married divorcée Victoria Nebeker Mudd and returned to Hancock Park, moving into her English-style house at 227 Muirfield Road.

 § § § § § § § § § §